Nagula-Akshaya/Mobius-Strip-geometry/README.md

 # Mobius Strip Surface Visualization & Analysis

-This Python project generates and visualizes a 3D Möbius strip using parametric equations, and numerically approximates its surface area and edge length.
+This Python project generates and visualizes a 3D Mobius strip using parametric equations, and numerically approximates its surface area and edge length.

 ---